sait-lab/learn-git/git-basics.md

 > The screenshot below shows an example of using [Meld](https://meldmerge.org/) as `git difftool` on Windows.
 > ![git-difftool-meld](./git-basics.assets/git-difftool-meld.webp)
 >
-> To configure Meld as `git difftool` on Windows, edit `"%USERPROFILE%\.gitconfig"` file, add the following lines:
+> To configure Meld as `git difftool` on Windows, open `"%USERPROFILE%\.gitconfig"` file and add the following lines:
 >
 > ```
 > [diff]